gttotev/7test/README.md

 java -jar ./bin/mars.jar a dump .text HexText prgm.hex prgm.asm
 ```

+**DISCLAIMER**: using MARS to auto-assemble *may* result in generated code using `$at` which may
+cause tests to fail if not taken into account.
+Use at your own risk!

 ## Contributing
 It's easy to write your own 7test!
 And very commendable to contribute it back!